pact-foundation/pact-jvm/consumer/spock/README.md

 ### 1. Activate the extension

 Place `@PactConsumerSpockTest` on your spec class.
-This activates the Spock extension that manages the mock server lifecycle and pact file writing for every `@PactTestFor`-annotated feature.
+This activates the Spock extension that manages the mock server lifecycle and pact file writing for every `@PactSpecFor`-annotated feature.

 ```groovy
 @PactConsumerSpockTest